-6.4.1.10 That proposed geothermal systems are subject to the following:
+- 6.4.34 That proposed geothermal systems are subject to the following: - a.

-- a.
 Geothermal systems are prohibited within Wellhead Protection Areas (WHPA) A and B with a vulnerability score of 8 or higher; - b.
 Only horizontal closed-loop geothermal systems are permitted within the WHPA-B where the vulnerability score is 6 or less, subject to Regional approval; - c.
 Notwithstanding policies a and b, within Wellhead Protection Areas, the entirety of the geothermal systems shall be above the municipal aquifer; - d.
-Notwithstanding policies a and b, geothermal systems are permitted in WHPAs, and future planned municipal water systems where potable drinking water site condition standards can be demonstrated to the satisfaction of the Region; and - e.
-Notwithstanding policies a and b, within WHPAs and where future planned municipal water systems have been identified by the Region, proposed geothermal systems as part of a Planning Act, Condominium Act, 1998, and Building Code Act, 1992 application, shall only be permitted if approved by the Region.
+Notwithstanding policies a and b, geothermal systems are permitted in WHPAs, and future planned municipal water systems where potable drinking water site condition standards can be demonstrated to the satisfaction of York Region; and - e.
+Notwithstanding policies a and b, within WHPAs and where future planned municipal water systems have been identified by York Region, proposed geothermal systems as part of a Planning Act, Condominium Act, and Building Code Act application, shall only be permitted if approved by York Region.